sciclon/EBS_Snapshots/README.md

 * Timeout to Synchronous  waiting state.
 * Timeout to prescript/postscript execution.
 * Pass some environment variable to prescript and postscript.
+* Adding roles EC2 instance roles to validate.
+* Run one thread per volume to make the job in parallel.